 14. Personalize the shopping experience

-Personalizing the shopping experience increases user engagement and conversion rates.
+Personalizing the shopping experience can increase user engagement and the number of conversions.

-For deeper engagement, develop personalized email campaigns that feature products tailored to individual preferences and past interactions.
-This can increase the likelihood of purchase by making recommendations feel tailored.
+For higher engagement, develop personalized email campaigns that feature products tailored to individual preferences and past interactions.

-Offering various payment options meets customer preferences and eases the checkout process.
+Offering various payment methods meets customer preferences and eases the checkout process.

 Overstock giving customers express checkout options